 When you managed to change the Cordova CLI and cordova-android version, you may encounter an error related to the Android SDK (API 25).
 Cordova 7.1.0 requires the Android SDK 26 to compile, so you must set the ANDROID_HOME setting from Visual Studio to your externally installed Android SDK.
 You can get and manage your installed Android SDK using the classic Android SDK Manager:

 This SDK manager has been buried in an attempt to get more developers migrating to Android Studio, which features a built-in SDK manager, but you can still get it here.
-The problem with Android Studio is that its IDE lacks any support whatsoever for Apache Cordova apps, unlike Visual Studio which provides all the tools required to easily create, debug, deploy and distribute them.
+The problem with Android Studio is that its IDE lacks any support whatsoever for Apache Cordova apps, unlike Visual Studio which provides all the tools required to create, debug, deploy and distribute them.

 Whenever you change your ANDROID_HOME path in the Tools for Apache Cordova settings (to compile with a newer Android API) you may notice that Deploy to Emulator option is gone, and replaced with Install Google Android emulators instead.
-This can be very frustrating.

 cordova run --emulator